ConfidentialMind/confidentialmind-endpoints-quickstart/model-endpoint/README.md

 # Model Endpoint Examples

 These examples demonstrate how to interact with our AI model endpoints, which use an OpenAI-compatible API interface.
+They cover various functionalities, including chat completions, streaming responses, and multimodal capabilities.
+The examples show integration with both HTTP requests and the OpenAI SDK.

 ## Setup